Han1-Chri5/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-Script that sets the file mode to reference that of another 11-Script that adds execute permissions to only subdirectories of a current directory 12-Script that creates a directory with permissions 751
+10-Script that sets the file mode to reference that of another 11-Script that adds execute permissions to only subdirectories of a current directory 12-Script that creates a directory with permissions 751 13-Script that changes the group owner of a file